 - Listed in Chambers USA among the best lawyers for Media & Entertainment: Copyright & Contract Disputes, Intellectual Property: Trade Mark & Copyright, and Intellectual Property: Patent.

-- Named to Lawdragon’s 2012 “The Influencers: The 500 Leading Lawyers in America,” the 2011 “Lawdragon 500: Leading Lawyers in America” guide to the nation’s top lawyers; profiled in Lawdragon’s “Lawyer Limelight” in July 2010.
+- Named to Lawdragon’s “The Influencers: The 500 Leading Lawyers in America” guide to the nation’s top lawyers every year since 2011; and profiled in Lawdragon’s “Lawyer Limelight” in July 2010.

 - Recognized in The National Law Journal’s 2010 “Appellate Hot List” as lead counsel in the successful defense of a landmark copyright case (Arista Records LLC v.
 Launch Media Inc., 578 F.3d 148 (2d Cir.
 2009), cert. denied (2010)).

-- Listed in the July/August 2009 Corporate Counsel edition SuperLawyers for Intellectual Property Litigation in New York and as a New York Super Lawyer in New York Super Lawyers Magazine in 2011.
+- Listed in the 2014 Super Lawyers Business Edition for Intellectual Property Litigation in New York, listed in the July/August 2009 Corporate Counsel edition of SuperLawyers for Intellectual Property Litigation in New York, and as a New York Super Lawyer in New York Super Lawyers Magazine in 2011.

 - Named to The American Lawyer’s list of “Star Laterals of the Year” in 2008.

 - Recognized as a Super Lawyer each year from 2006 through 2014.

 - Named an “IP Star” by Managing Intellectual Property in 2013 and 2014.